XJGE/XJGE/README.md

     @Override
     public void renderShadows(GLProgram depthProgram) {
         /*
-        Specailized method that can be used to generate a depth texture.
+        Specialized method that can be used to generate a depth texture.
-        Only called when a ShadowMap object has been provided to the scene and game entities are providing their mesh data to the default shader program.
+        Only called when a ShadowMap object has been provided to the scene and game entities are providing their mesh/model matrix data to the depth shader program through uniforms.
         */
     }